RBrooksDK/MSE1_25/08/README.md

 $\mathbf{x}=x_2\left[\begin{array}{l}5 \\\ 1 \\\ 0\end{array}\right]+x_3\left[\begin{array}{c}-3 \\\ 0 \\\ 1\end{array}\right]$

-d.
-For the exercises (a)-(c) give a geometric interpretation of the solution set.
+4. For the exercises (a)-(c) give a geometric interpretation of the solution set.

 ??? answer "&nbsp;"
     (a) The solution set is a line in $\mathbb{R}^2$, as it has one free variable, representing a one-dimensional subspace.